d3x0r/sack.vfs/README.md

 can operate directly on the array buffers loaded from SACK databases, Volumes and files.
 Which limits the copy one side; otherwise there's a conversion to string from binary and a copy of that string from JS to C potentially.

+Loader also supports fetching files over `HTTP://` and `HTTPS://` (or `http://` and `https://`).
+This performs a request, and then sends the result as the loaded module.

+As a further feature, since web files often just use `.js` as the extension for modules, and everything loaded from a `type="module"` script is loaded as a module, the loader supports loading from `module://./` (the '.' is important, since really the host is always this computer, and becomes part of the requests when a module loads another module).
+The `module://./` prefix is substituted, and uses environment variables `RESOURCE_PATH` for where to load default files, if the file path starts with `/common` then `COMMON_PATH` environment variable is prepended to the file, and `/node_modules` file prefix uses `NODE_MODULE_PATH` environment variable to load modules; native modules will probably not load this way, but typical javascript modules can be loaded this way.

+There is a race condition, if `http(s)://` is used from the local server, then the loading might stall waiting for the server to become available; this is the reason that `module://` support was added.
+TODO: Fix stall, workaround, use `module://` instead of `http(s)://` for local files loaded from a self contained server.

 ---